christianholland/AachenColorPalette/README.md

 ## Overview
 This package allows to query colors from [RWTH corporate design](http://www9.rwth-aachen.de/global/show_document.asp?id=aaaaaaaaaadpbhq) using R.
-The color palette contains 13 different colors, each in 5 different intensities (100%, 75%, 50%, 25% and 10%).
+The color palette contains 13 different colors, each in 5 different intensities (100%, 75%, 50%, 25% and 10%; see figure below).

 ## Installation
 ```r